 Those of you who are in the food industry should understand that catering services are always going to be in demand.
 There will come a time when someone somewhere is going to need food for his or her event.
-This is the reason why there are lots of restaurants, cafes, or even bakeries that offer their catering services.
+This is the reason why there are lots of restaurants, cafes, or even bakeries that offer their simple catering services.

 However, before any service can be provided, there has to be some form of document which both parties have to sign to show that the two are in a payment agreement.
-This is what you would a catering contract, and this article will focus on how you’re going to make one.
+This is what you would a catering contract templates, and this article will focus on how you’re going to make one.

 Basic Catering Contract Template